networkx/networkx/doc/source/reference/api_1.9.rst

 Connectivity package
 --------------------

-The flow based connecitivity and cut algorithms from the connectivity package (:samp:`networkx.algorithms.connectivity`) were adapted to take advantage of the new interface to flow algorithms.
+The flow-based connecitivity and cut algorithms from the connectivity package (:samp:`networkx.algorithms.connectivity`) are adapted to take advantage of the new interface to flow algorithms.
 As a result, flow-based connectivity algorithms are up to 10x faster than in NetworkX 1.8 for some problems, such as sparse networks with highly skewed degree distributions.
-A few backwards incompatible changes were introduced.
+A few backwards *incompatible* changes were introduced.

-* The local functions for flow-based connectivity and cuts accept now arguments for the new parameters defined for the flow interface:
+* The functions for local connectivity and cuts accept now arguments for the new parameters defined for the flow interface:
   :samp:`flow_func` for defining the algorithm that will perform the underlying maximum flow computations, :samp:`residual` that accepts as argument a residual network to be reused in repeated maximum flow computations, and :samp:`cutoff` for defining a maximum flow value at which the underlying maximum flow algorithm stops.
-The big speed improvement with respect to 1.8 comes mainly from the reuse of the residual network, and the use of :samp:`cutoff`.
+The big speed improvement with respect to 1.8 comes mainly from the reuse of the residual network and the use of :samp:`cutoff`.

 * We removed the flow-based local connectivity and cut functions from the base namespace.
 Now they have to be explicitly imported from the connectivity package.
 The main entry point to flow-based connectivity and cut functions are the functions :samp:`edge_connectivity`, :samp:`node_connectivity`, :samp:`minimum_edge_cut`, and :samp:`minimum_node_cut`.
-All these functions accept a couple of nodes as optional arguments for computing local versions of these functions.
+All these functions accept a couple of nodes as optional arguments for computing local connectivity and cuts.

-* We improved the auxiliary digraph for connectivity functions: The node mapping dict needed for node connectivity and minimum node cuts is now a graph attribute of the auxiliary digraph.
-Thus we removed the :samp:`mapping` parameter from the local version of connectivity and cut functions.
+* We improved the auxiliary network for connectivity functions: The node mapping dict needed for node connectivity and minimum node cuts is now a graph attribute of the auxiliary network.
+Thus we removed the :samp:`mapping` parameter from the local versions of connectivity and cut functions.
 We also changed the parameter name for the auxuliary digraph from :samp:`aux_digraph` to :samp:`auxiliary`.

 * We changed the name of the function :samp:`all_pairs_node_connectiviy_matrix` to :samp:`all_pairs_node_connectivity`.
-This function now returns a dictionary instead of a numpy 2d array.
-We added a new parameter nbunch for computing node connectivity only among pairs of nodes in nbunch.
+This function now returns a dictionary instead of a NumPy 2D array.
+We added a new parameter :samp:`nbunch` for computing node connectivity only among pairs of nodes in :samp:`nbunch`.

-* A :samp:`stoer_wagner` function was added to the connectivity package for computing the weighted minimum cuts of undirected graphs using the Stoer–Wagner algorithm.
-This algorithm is not based in computing maximum flows.
-Several heap implementations were also added.
+* A :samp:`stoer_wagner` function is added to the connectivity package for computing the weighted minimum cuts of undirected graphs using the Stoer–Wagner algorithm.
+This algorithm is not based on maximum flows.
+  Several heap implementations are also added in the utility package (:samp:`networkx.utils`) for use in this function.
   :class:`BinaryHeap` is recommeded over :class:`PairingHeap` for Python implementations without optimized attribute accesses (e.g., CPython) despite a slower asymptotic running time.
 For Python implementations with optimized attribute accesses (e.g., PyPy), :class:`PairingHeap` provides better performance.

 Other new functionalities
 -------------------------